 You can obtain your motorcycle tax from the post office if you have the V5C logbook, V5C/2 green slip or if the DVLA has sent you a reminder form.

 You can now also pay for your motorcycle tax online at the DVLA’s website.
 This can be a quick and easy option as the DVLA will already know whether your motorcycle is insured and whether or not the MOT certificate is in date.

 Once the online form is completed and you have paid your vehicle is then taxed.
 (Unless you live on the Isle of Man where you will still receive your tax disc through the post to display in/on your vehicle.)

 You can pay by debit or credit card and you can now pay monthly by direct debit for certain VED bands as shown next.

-As classic motorcycle as classed as ‘historic vehicles’ you do not have to pay vehicle tax on any vehicle which registered before 1 January 1973, however you still have to supply the documents as noted above.
+As classic motorcycle are classed as ‘historic vehicles’ you do not have to pay vehicle tax on any vehicle which registered before 1 January 1973.
+However you still have to supply the documents as noted above.